Can’t turn your site traffic into sales?

-To see if you are doing email marketing right, enter the correct values to the input fields, and then interpret the results.
+To see if you are doing email marketing right, enter the correct values in the input fields, and then interpret the results.

 Select Preferred Currency: Choose your preferred currency from the list appearing when you click the arrow.

-Email Send Volume: Enter the total number of subscribers in your email list received your email campaigns.
-Excluding bounced emails would provide you a more convenient conclusion.
+Email Send Volume: Enter the total number of subscribers in your email list who received your email campaigns.
+Excluding bounced emails would provide you with a more precise conclusion.

 Open Rate: Write the open rate of your email marketing campaign.
 It is the percentage of subscribers who opened the campaign email.
 According to a study, the average open rate in email marketing is 21.5%, although it may vary depending on different sectors and industries.